myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup gateway device

-In order for your LoRa devices to connect to the Loriot network, you must have purchased and configured a gateway device.
+In order for your LoRa technology devices to connect to the Loriot network, you must have purchased and configured a gateway device.
 Loriot has a <a href="https://us1.loriot.io/lora-gateways.html" target="_blank">Gateway page</a> with costs and recommendations.
 Once you have purchased the gateway you want to use, Loriot offers guides for how to set it up for use.
 When logged into your account, refer to the **Documentation > Gateways** section on the Loriot portal for information.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/Loriot-Setup-gateway.png" width="660" height="396" alt="Loriot setup gateway"><br/><br/></p>